 You know, when the main Japanese demographic your anime markets to, hates your anime, then your anime sucks complete ass.
 Not even pretty girls can remedy that fact.
 I should’ve listened to OtaKing.
-Well, *sigh* let's just get this over with...oh, and if you don't want to see a vicious rant on this lazy ass piece of shit that is the cheap bootleg equivalent to Konosuba and an insult to harems, isekai, and entertainment, leave immediately.
+Well, rationality is incomprehensible to anyone involved with this show's existence.
+If you don't want to see a vicious rant on this lazy ass piece of shit that is the cheap bootleg equivalent to Konosuba and an insult to harems, isekai, and entertainment, leave immediately.
 The gloves come off and the spell of death shall be cast.

 Creative bankruptcy.
 It's something that any artist of any medium worth his or her salt should dread

 when creating a work.
 It's when the art has no soul of any kind, no artistic purpose behind it, meant only for the money.
 That brings us to our target: Isekai wa Smartphone.
 This pile of insufferable, bland, incompetent dreck can fuck off for giving harem and isekai shows a bad name (more so than they already have), and for not caring about being a show for people to watch.
 It has no soul, no drive, and is just an example of corporate greed and a lack of care by literally everyone involved in every aspect of production, outside of the voice actors.
 It is the antithesis of spellbinding, as it half-heartedly casts the spell of boredom and hatred.